Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-Any closed curve on the surface $\Sigma$ can be uniquely decomposed in terms of curves belonging to the homology classes of $(a_{i},b_{i})$.
-Moreover, once we have chosen a homology basis we can represent the genus $g$ surface by a $4g$-sided polygon with proper identifications on its boundary.
-In fig. \ref{g=2} we can see how this works for a genus $2$ surface.
-We have an octagon, and by gluing $a_{i}a_{i}^{-1}$ and $b_{i}b_{i}^{-1}$ we obtain the original surface.
+so any closed curve on~$\Sigma_{g}$ can be uniquely decomposed in terms of curves belonging to their homology classes.
+Moreover, once a homology basis is chosen, any genus-$g$ surface can be seen as a $4g$-sided polygon with a proper identifications of its sides.
+For example, in fig.~\ref{g=2} we show how a genus-$2$ surface is constructed from an octagon by gluing together the sides~$a_{1}a_{1}^{-1}$,~$a_{2}a_{2}^{-1}$,~$b_{1}b_{1}^{-1}$, and $b_{2}b_{2}^{-1}$.